-The Environmental Transformations and Interactions (ETI) science area seeks to understand molecular transformation and transport across scales to predict ecosystem response.
-It focuses on the mechanistic and predictive understanding of environmental (physiochemical, hydrological, biogeochemical), microbial, plant, and ecological processes in above- and belowground ecosystems, the atmosphere, and their interfaces.
-EMSL provides the experimental, computational, and simulation expertise to investigate and model cycling, transformation, and transport of critical nutrients, elements, contaminants, and atmospheric aerosols.
-Experiment and modeling approaches, joint with the Computing, Analytics, and Modeling group, accelerates mechanistic understanding of coupled soil-microbe-plant-atmosphere molecular processes and their interdependencies, ultimately informing models of ecosystem processes and land-atmosphere interactions at larger scales.
+The Environmental Transformations and Interactions (ETI) Science Area seeks to understand molecular and microscale processes controlling the transformation and transport of critical constituents across scales to predict ecosystem response to change.
+These include carbon, critical nutrients, minerals, volatile emissions, and aerosols.
+ETI user science focuses on developing mechanistic and predictive understanding of environmental (physiochemical, hydrological, biogeochemical), microbial, plant, and ecological system function in soil and subsurface ecosystems, in the atmosphere, and across their interfaces.
+EMSL provides experimental, computational, and simulation expertise along with a wide variety of advanced capabilities to enable users to understand the functioning of environmental and ecological systems from the subsurface to the atmosphere, from the terrestrial to aquatic, and from land surface to atmospheric interfaces.
+Experiment and modeling approaches and their associated data and simulation outputs, in collaboration with the Computing, Analytics, and Modeling group, accelerate mechanistic understanding of coupled soil-microbe-plant-atmosphere molecular processes and their interdependencies, ultimately informing models of ecosystem processes and land-atmosphere interactions at larger scales.
 Three IRPs support ETI scientific research:

-- The Biogeochemical Transformations IRP investigates the biochemical, physical, and microbial interactions that impact chemical speciation, transport, and transformation of critical nutrients, contaminants, and compounds within the environment. - The Terrestrial-Atmospheric Processes IRP addresses the emission mechanisms of aerosols and gases from plants and soil into the atmosphere and will develop molecular-level understandings of the multiphase interfacial chemistry and aging processes occurring near Earth's surface and extending up to the atmospheric boundary layer. - The Rhizosphere Functions IRP dissects molecular and microscale interactions between roots, the soil, and microbes to understand the impacts and mechanisms of root-controlled processes on plant resilience and biogeochemical cycling of carbon, nutrients, and mineral elements.
+- The Biogeochemical Transformations IRP enables users to investigate the biochemical, physical, and microbial processes that affect chemical speciation, transformation, and transport of carbon, critical nutrients, and minerals within the environment. - The Terrestrial-Atmospheric Processes IRP enables users to discern the emission mechanisms of aerosols and gases from plants and soil into the atmosphere and developing an understanding of the multiphase interfacial chemistry and aging processes occurring near Earth's surface and extending up to the atmospheric boundary layer. - The Rhizosphere Function IRP enables users to investigate the impact of the root system architecture and rhizodeposition on the molecular and structural mechanisms of root-soil-microbe interactions.
+A primary goal is to improve the prediction of root-controlled processes and their impacts on plant resilience, nutrient cycling, and volatile emissions under environmental change.